octobercms/docs/3.x/extend/system/localization.md

 ## Contributing Language Strings

 If you discover incorrect translations in October CMS for your language, you may fix them by visiting the [repository on GitHub](https://github.com/octobercms/october/tree/develop/modules) and submitting a pull request.
-In this example we will modify the Dutch language that uses the `nl` language code.
-The language files are distributed among the various modules so you may need to check multiple files to find the language string, in this example, we know the string is located in the Tailor module.
+In this example, we will modify the Dutch language that uses the `nl` language code.
+The language files are distributed among the various modules, so you may need to check multiple files to find the language string; in this example, we know the string is located in the Tailor module.

 1. Open the [GitHub repository](https://github.com/octobercms/october/tree/develop/modules).
 2. Click on **tailor**, then **lang** to open the language directory for Tailor